-None of the alternatives are anticipated to result in disproportionately high and adverse effects on minority or low-income populations.
-Although there are tradeoffs with each, the Metropolitan Cities Alternative could be the alternative most likely to improve access to employment, services, and transit - the most important issues for minority and low-income populations - although it could also require jurisdictions to provide for more affordable housing and an effective level of public services.
+None of the alternatives are anticipated to result in disproportionately high and adverse effects on minority or lowincome populations.
+Although there are tradeoffs with each, the Metropolitan Cities Alternative, and to a lesser extent the other focused growth alternatives, could be the ones most likely to improve access to employment, services, and transit - the most important issues for minority and low-income populations - although it could also require jurisdictions to provide for more affordable housing and an effective level of public services.
 Additional environmental justice analyses should be completed as a part of future project-level planning and environmental review.